ZzeongB/ZzeongB.github.io/_pages/research/hpc.md

 Through Random Forest, we identified the most impactful features on system performance.
 Feature importance varied for CPU and GPU tasks, providing insights into the distinct requirements of each.

 - **Top Features**:
-  - CPU Usage
-  - Memory Bandwidth
+  - cache misses
-  - Execution Time
+  - cache references

 ![Feature importance](../../assets/img/research/hpc/result1.png)